gbabohernest/code-odyssey/high_level_programming/task-manager-api/README.md

 # Task Manager API

 A basic REST API built with Express.js for learning purposes.
-It performs CRUD operations on MongoDB data with basic validation.
+It performs CRUD operations on MongoDB data with basic validation and error checking using  a custom error middleware.

-## What's Not Included
-This API does not handle:
-- Error checking
-- Data sanity validation
-- Middleware

 ## Setup